EXPANSION IN EUROPE AND THE AMERICAS

 The facility in Lauf was founded in 1922 as STETTNER and has a long history of working with the material steatite, which it continues to use today.

-The facility in Mönchengladbach, Germany was started in 1988 as the first international location of Carborumdom Abrasives.
+The facility in Mönchengladbach, Germany was started in 1988 as the first international location of Carborundom Abrasives.
+Today this facility is focused on the manufacture of silicon carbide seal rings.

-The facility in Robertsfors, Sweden joined CoorsTek in 2011 and is known for producing large-scale silicon nitride balls.
+The facility in Robertsfors, Sweden joined CoorsTek in 2011 and is focused on the manufacture of silicon nitride components.

-The facility in Vista joined the CoorsTek family in 2011.
-It was established by Rich Palicka in December of 1985 and originally called Cercom.
+The facility in Vista, CA was acquired by CoorsTek in 2011.
+It was established in December of 1985 and originally called Cercom.
+Today this facility manufactures components for the defense, aerospace, and semiconductor industries.

 Before joining CoorsTek in 2012, the facility in Bindlach, Germany was known as ANCeram and was started in 1988.
 They specialize in working with nitride materials.